tkeetch/jwt-play-server/README.md

 ## How?

-Launch the app using the supplied AWS CloudFormation template (./conf/cloudformation/jwt-play-server.template).
+Launch the app using the supplied AWS CloudFormation template (Download from https://raw.githubusercontent.com/tkeetch/jwt-play-server/master/conf/cloudformation/jwt-play-server.template).
 The template runs the app in the free-tier by default and will compile the app for launch, which takes about 10-15 mins.

 One the app has launched, visit the test page: https://<public_aws_ip>/.
 Until the app has launched, nginx will display an error.
 Plus, you will get a certificate error because of the use of a self-signed certificate.